Choosing The Right Water Softener

-The Double Standard Water Softener (OTG4-DBLSOFT) is On The Go’s mid-range water softener that provides twice the capacity as their standard one.
+The OTG4-DBLSOFT water softener is On The Go’s mid-range water softener that provides twice the capacity as their standard one.
 It receives a good amount of ratings from its satisfied customers.

 Background – On The Go is a US Based company founded in 2004 that develops portable water softening products for RV vehicles.
-Their flagship product is the Portable Water softener which is easy to use, affordable and easy to maintain.
-They also offer accessories, refill kits and Road Wave Pressure Washing System to go along with the Water Softener.
+Their flagship product is the portable water softener which is easy to use, affordable and easy to maintain.
+They also offer accessories, refill kits, and a road wave pressure washing system to go along with the water softener.

 Key Features – Designed for use in RV vehicles in mind, one of the features is portability.
 Its compact and space-saver design allows it to fit in almost everywhere, even in the tightest places without any compromise in water flow.
 It is also easy to carry and requires no tools or electricity to install and work.

-The Double Standard Water Softener uses a 16,000 grain unit which can supply around 40% more soft water than the others.
+The OTG4 water softener uses a 16,000-grain unit which can supply around 40% more soft water than the others.
 It also includes a back-flush adapter for quick reverse connection.

 Maintenance – Like every other salt-based water softener, each tank can last for a very long time with the only maintenance having to be on the salt refills and resin.
 The Resin has a lifespan of around 7-10 years and cost around $125 for the refill kit.

 OTG4-DBLSOFT can provide up to 1600 gallons or up to 40 days of softened water before regeneration is required, this is done by using ordinary table salt and takes around 30 minutes before it can be used again.
 Each On The Go requires a different amount of salt.
 In the case of the Double Model, it requires 2 boxes of table salt ($2.99 each).